-An invisible primary is said to begin when a candidate formally announces their plans to run for office.
+An invisible primary begins when a candidate formally announces their plans to run for office.

-The invisible primary is often referred to as the “money primary.”
-That’s because pundits and party bosses are closely watching to see how effectively each candidate can fund raise.
+That’s why the invisible primary is often referred to as the “money primary.”
+Pundits and party bosses are closely watching to see how effectively each candidate can fund raise.

 On the right, wealthy donors like the Koch brothers, or Sheldon Adelson, have traditionally held a great deal of sway.

 On the left, prominent fundraisers include George Soros and the Facebook founder Denis Moskowitz.

 In recent years, more and more presidential candidates are, themselves, extremely wealthy men who have the capacity to fund their own campaigns.